Crafter.ai - AI Agents Platform

 What is a multi-agent collaborative AI ecosystem?

 In the multi-agent model, multiple specialized AIs work in concert: a first-level agent handles standard requests, vertical agents address specific areas (such as billing or technical support), and a supervisory AI monitors quality, consistency, and compliance.
 In parallel, a self-generating knowledge base automatically updates content and FAQs based on new requests received.
-The result is a scalable system that learns faster and can provide consistently up-to-date responses, reducing operating costs and management times.
+The result is a scalable system that learns faster and can provide consistently up-to-date responses.

 What are the costs of implementing an Agentic AI system for customer service?

 The costs of implementing advanced Conversational AI vary based on complexity, interaction volume, and level of integration with enterprise systems.
-In 2026, we’re no longer talking about just a “chatbot license,” but rather an ecosystem that can include autonomous AI agents, omnichannel orchestration, multimodal models, governance and compliance tools (including in line with the AI Act), as well as integration with CRM, ERP, and legacy platforms.
+In 2026, this encompasses an ecosystem including autonomous AI agents, omnichannel orchestration, multimodal models, governance and compliance tools (including AI Act compliance), as well as CRM, ERP, and legacy platform integrations.
+Many companies see significant ROI within 12–18 months thanks to reduced average handling time and increased AI resolution rate.